hbroek/reken/documentation/developer-guide/chapter-4.md

 **`data-rest-options`="[object variable]"**

 The `data-rest-options` attribute allows you to specify options for the Fetch call initiated by the `data-rest` attribute.
 Note these options are passed into the underlying REST Fetch call.
 The following options can be set:

-* `fetch` - a boolean when set to true forces the rest call to execute again.
+* `fetch` - a boolean, when set to true, forces the REST call to execute again.
 * all the fetch call options; for example: `method` or `headers`

 **Example:**